Bridging loan

 After 6 months, their bridging loan would cost approximately £45,000, and after 12 months approximately £75,000.
 They're comfortable with the costs, because it means they'll secure the property they've fallen in love with.
 And the seller even agrees to take £20,00 off the asking price for a quick sale via the bridging loan - they have their sights set on a new property themselves, after all.

-Step 4: Get a Decision in Principle
+Step 4: Get your Decision in Principle

 John and Helen decide to go ahead, and within 24 hours, their broker sends through their Decision in Principle from the bridging lender.
 They also send this to the seller's estate agent that day, and follows it up with a call to explain the timescales and strengthen John and Helen's buying position.

-Step 5: Make an offer
+Step 5: Make your offer

 Their offer is accepted, and their broker talks them through all the paperwork they'll need to provide and sign.

-Step 6: Submit the application
+Step 6: Submit your application

 Their broker handles the entire application and liaises with the lender, solicitors, surveyors, and the seller's agents throughout the full home buying process - while keeping John and Helen updated every step of the way.